voidshard/wysteria/README.md

 ```Go
 item1.SetFacet("colour", "white")
 ```
 Wysteria automatically attaches some facets to created items & versions to make your life easier, such as the name of the parent collection.
+In the case of versions you also get the item's item type and variant.

 Part of the usefulness of items is their ability to be linked together, you might say for example
 ```Go